Bryan-Foxy/violence-detection/README.md

 The ConvLSTM2D layer within the C3D_LSTM model introduces a memory component that captures long-term temporal information.
 This is crucial for video classification tasks as it combines spatial feature extraction capabilities with sequential modeling abilities.

 ## Training
-The trained model showcased here is the C3D_LSTM, boasting 4.5 million parameters compared to the C3D's 147 million.
+The trained model showcased here is the **C3D_LSTM, boasting 4.5 million parameters** compared to the **C3D's 147 million**.
 It was trained on a CPU with 32 GB of RAM.
-For faster training, consider utilizing a CPU or cloud-based platforms like Google Colab or Kaggle Notebook.
+For faster training, consider utilizing a GPU or cloud-based platforms like Google Colab or Kaggle Notebook.

 The model underwent 12 epochs, utilizing the Adam optimizer with a learning rate of 2e-4 and Binary Cross-Entropy Loss.
 Given that the output is binary (violent or non-violent), a sigmoid activation function is employed in the final neuron.

-Training the C3D_LSTM model took approximately 36 minutes, resulting in an accuracy of 87%.
-Further performance enhancements can be achieved through data augmentation, although the model was trained on a modest dataset of only 329 videos without augmentation.
+The training of the C3D_LSTM model lasted 36 minutes.
+This duration encompassed the utilization of 80% of the dataset for training, equivalent to approximately 1600 videos, with the remaining 20% reserved for testing, totaling 329 videos.
+During the training phase, the model exhibited commendable performance, achieving an accuracy of **93%**.
+Upon evaluation on the test dataset, the model maintained a robust performance with an accuracy of **87%**.
+Notably, the model's generalization capacity is impressive, evident from its ability to achieve a **95%** accuracy when subjected to a separate test set comprising 200 videos.
+This underscores the model's capability to effectively generalize across a diverse spectrum of examples.

+## Test
+The script `test.py` serves a dual purpose: it functions both as an inference tool and as a means to evaluate the model.
+Upon accessing the file, users have the ability to input the file path of a video, which subsequently yields a new video appended with prediction tags.

+<i>To conduct expedited testing, `inference.py` suffices.
+However, for more comprehensive analysis and the rapid loading of multiple video files, `test.py` offers greater utility.</i>

 ## Inference
 The `inference.py` script facilitates testing of the pre-trained model.
 Simply specify the path to your video file within the code, and the script will generate predictions.